 • To enable other land uses that provide facilities or services to meet the day to day needs of residents.

-Not applicable to this development.
+Not applicable.

-• To ensure environments are characterised by landscape settings that are in harmony with the natural environment of Warringah.
+• To ensure that low density residential environments are characterised by landscaped settings that are in harmony with the natural environment of Warringah.